National Security Council (United Kingdom)

 The National Security Council is a United Kingdom cabinet committee.
-The Council's terms of reference was said in September 2022 to consider matters relating to national security, foreign policy, defence, trade, international relations, development, resilience and resource security.
+The Council's terms of reference were said in September 2022 to include matters relating to national security, foreign policy, defence, trade, international relations, development, resilience and resource security.
+As of 2024, the meetings are held weekly.

 The NSC has counterparts in the national security councils of many other nations.
+The incumbent National Security Adviser (NSA) is Jonathan Powell.